Published on February 8th, 2018 | by Brad Gibson4

 Your complete guide to the new Apple TV YouTube app

 The YouTube app for the Apple TV received a complete design overhaul Thursday, introducing a new interface similar in design to the YouTube app for iOS and other TV platforms like Roku.
-The bottom line…it’s better and much better than it’s Roku counterpart.
+The bottom line…it’s better than its Roku counterpart.

 The update feels more app-like for a TV platform with a new user interface and updated design.
 While some are saying that in many ways it’s virtually a port of the same experience on various other streaming platforms, we found it to be customized in many ways exclusively for the Apple TV.